DorianFornali/M2-SSE-AL-PADD/docs/CodeStructure.md

 The code is structured as follows:
 - `backend`: contains all the backend micro services
 - `frontend`: contains the frontend
-- `sensor-simulator`: contains the sensor simulator
+- `house`: contains the house smartphone and the sensor simulator
 - `docs`: contains the documentation

 Everything is dockerized and orchestrated using `docker-compose`.